MLB players to wear electronic tracers, face discipline

 Spring training starts Feb.
 17 in Florida and Arizona, and the sides agreed intake screening can start three days before a player’s voluntary report date.
 A player must undergo a five-day at-home quarantine before reporting, with exceptions for essential activities and approved outdoor workouts and exercise.

-Players, on-field staff and non-playing personnel who require access to them may not during spring training, the season or the postseason go to indoor restaurants, bars, fitness centers, casinos or any indoor gathering of 10 or more people.
+Players, on-field staff and non-playing personnel who require access to them may not during spring training, the season or the postseason go to indoor restaurants, bars, fitness centers, casinos, bowling alleys, pool halls, dance clubs or any indoor gathering of 10 or more people.

-In addition, during spring training they must quarantine at home except for baseball activities with their teams and travel, medical care, outdoor physical activity and — with permission of a joint management-committee — outdoor dining.
+In addition, during spring training they must quarantine at home except for baseball activities with their teams and travel, medical care, grocery shopping, takeout food pickup, outdoor physical activity and — with permission of a joint management-committee — outdoor dining.
 Other low-risk outdoor activities are permitted during the season.

 Unless advance permission is given by the team compliance officer, anyone covered by the plan may not meet during road trips with anyone outside the traveling party, other than for outdoor meetings with family and household members.